waveaccounting/avro-to-python-types/README.md

 # avro-to-python-types

-This library converts avro schemas to JSON types.
+A library for converting avro schemas to python types.

 Currently, it supports converting `record`s to `TypedDict`.
 If you would like to see more features added, please open up an issue.